wuzhenyubuaa/DPNet/README.md

 ## Saliency Maps

 We provide the [saliency maps](https://pan.baidu.com/s/1M73-wrHnoFOaLhADjDjs4A) (Fetch Code: iirk) for comparisions,  including DUTS-OMRON, DUTS-TE, ECSSD, HKU-IS, PASCAL-S.
-To obain the same score with our paper, we recommend the [evaluation code](https://github.com/ArcherFMY/sal_eval_toolbox) provided by Feng Mengyang.
+To obtain the same score with our paper, we recommend the [evaluation code](https://github.com/ArcherFMY/sal_eval_toolbox) provided by Feng Mengyang.